 PRC laws and regulations place certain restrictions on foreign investment in and ownership of insurance agencies and brokerages.
-We conduct our operations in China principally through contractual arrangements among our PRC subsidiaries, the shareholders of two PRC companies, Meidiya Investment and Yihe Investment, and the subsidiaries of Meidiya Investment and Yihe Investment and Yihe Investment together, directly or indirectly, hold equity interests ranging from 51% to 100% in 21 PRC insurance agencies and brokerages.
+We conduct our operations in China principally through contractual arrangements among our PRC subsidiaries, the shareholders of two PRC companies, Meidiya Investment and Yihe Investment, and the subsidiaries of Meidiya Investment and Yihe Investment.
+Meidiya Investment and Yihe Investment together, directly or indirectly, hold equity interests ranging from 51% to 100% in 21 PRC insurance agencies and brokerages.
+These wholly and majority-owned subsidiaries of Meidiya Investment and Yihe Investment and Yihe Investment and Yihe Investment and Yihe Investment for 51% to 100% in 21 PRC insurance agencies and brokerages.
 These wholly and majority-owned subsidiaries of Meidiya Investment and Yihe Investment hold the licenses and permits necessary to conduct our insurance intermediary business in China.